pnp/pnpcore/docs/articles/contributor/writing tests.md

 3. Copy env.sample to env.txt
 4. Open env.txt and put as content the value **xxx** (xxx identifies your test environment)
+5. Ensure that you have the **PnP O365 Management Shell** multi-tenant app registered in Azure AD and Consented - this is used for the Graph and SharePoint tests.
+Quickest way to set this up, is to either:
+    * Use PnP PowerShell to connect to a site using the '-PnPO365ManagementShell' parameter see reference: [https://docs.microsoft.com/en-us/powershell/module/sharepoint-pnp/connect-pnponline?view=sharepoint-ps](https://docs.microsoft.com/en-us/powershell/module/sharepoint-pnp/connect-pnponline?view=sharepoint-ps)
+    * Refer to the User documentation article [Using the multi-tenant PnP Azure AD application](../consumer/configuring%20authentication.md)
-5. That should be it.
+6. That should be it.
 Happy testing!

 ## Running the existing tests in offline mode